-Cooking With Edible Flowers
+Cooking With Edible Flowers hero

-It didn’t take long for parodies to start popping up.
-Since then, we’ve fine-tuned our knowledge that whole foods are the best way to get nutrition from plants.
+It didn't take long for parodies to start popping up.
+Since then, we've fine tuned our knowledge that whole foods are the best way to get nutrition from plants.
 The closer to nature, the better food is for health.
 One of the best ways to enjoy fruits and vegetables is straight from the vine, but did you know that you can eat (many) flowers right from the plant?

 I promise I am not going to ask if you’ve ever eaten a pine tree

-Flowers on dishes as a garnish add a pop of color, especially for dull-looking dishes.
-However, did you know that these flowers play another vital role in these dishes, being that they’re entirely edible?
+Flowers on dishes as a garnish add a pop of color, especially for dull looking dishes.
+However, did you know that these flowers play another vital role in these dishes, being that they're entirely edible?
 Yes, gorgeous flowers such as marigolds, calendula, borage, bee balm, and daylily are also safe to be eaten.

 You'll also find that different edible flowers provide different flavors and aromas, making experimenting with them even more tempting.
 This guide will talk about some of the most important factors to consider when using edible flowers in your cooking.